top of page

 Co-supervised with Chris Edge at Canadian Forest Service

-Dani is refining her proposal that will ask: What are the spatiotemporal patterns of co-occurrence of woodpeckers and Eastern Gray Treefrogs (Dryophytes versicolor)?
+Dani's research asks: What are the spatiotemporal patterns of co-occurrence of woodpeckers and Eastern Gray Treefrogs (Dryophytes versicolor)?
 In particular, she seeks to determine the cavity characteristics that Eastern Gray Treefrogs prefer, and which woodpecker species Eastern Gray Treefrogs most associate with (at their northeastern range extent).
-More soon!

 Dani Warren